Chongqing University of Science and Technology

-It also owns multiple research centers and a library with an area of more than 44,000 square meters housing 1.91 million printed books, and over 1.92 million e-books.

-Projects

-Since 2014, CQUST has undertaken over 100 projects, including national key research and development programs, national major projects, projects funded by National Natural Science Foundation and National Social Science Foundation.
-Scientific researches authored by university faculty and staff have obtained more than 1,000 authorized patents and have won more than 70 provincial and ministerial scientific research achievements awards including the 2014 National Grand Prize of Science and Technology Progress, and the Innovation Achievement of China's industry-university-research cooperation projects.
+The Chongqing University of Science and Technology (CQUST) is a municipal public university in Shapingba, Chongqing, China.
+It is affiliated with the Chongqing Municipal People's Government.
+Originally named as Chongqing Science and Technology College since 2004, the school was conferred university status in November 2023.

+As of 2023, the Academic Ranking of World Universities placed the university 7th in the city of Chongqing.

 Partnerships

 CQUST has established partnerships with multiple overseas universities including University of Illinois at Chicago, University of Regina in Canada, Haaga-Helia University of Applied Sciences in Finland, Hanze Hogeschool Groningen University of Applied Sciences in Holland, Veracruzana University in Mexico, Kyungpook National University in South Korea, Changwon National University in South Korea and National Central University in Taiwan.
 CQUST has also signed agreements with companies such asChina National Petroleum Corporation, Sinopec, China National Offshore Oil Corporation, Southwest Aluminum Group and Chongqing Iron and Steel Company.